PTsolvers/GPU4GEO/stream.md

 </center>
 ~~~

-_Spontaneous formation of an internal shear band ice flowing over rough topography resulting in englacial sliding.
+_Spontaneous formation of an internal shear band in a slab of ice flowing over rough topography resulting in englacial sliding.
 The arrows’ colour scale reflects the flow acceleration in the centre of the channelised streaming ice._

 **What mechanisms control the spontaneous rearrangement of ice motion in ice sheets?**